Frequently Asked Questions about Vision Loss

 Q: What does it mean to be considered legally blind?

-A: A visual acuity of less than 20/200 in the best eye, with best correction, or, in other words, while wearing glasses or contact lenses, vision is less than 20/200.
+A: Legal blindness is visual acuity of less than 20/200 in the best eye with best correction.
+In other words, while wearing eyeglasses or contact lenses, vision is less than 20/200.

 20/200 means that what a “normal” eye can see from 200 feet, the legally blind person must be 20 feet away from the same object to see it.